 Jack Cohen began selling surplus groceries from a stall in the East End of London in 1919.
 He left the Royal Flying Corp at the end of the Great War and used his demob money to buy the first day's stock.
 From day one Jack believed in putting affordable food in the reach of everybody.
 At the end of the first day Jack Cohen made a profit of £1 on sales of £4.

 The first own-brand product sold, which Jack promised would bring unequalled value, was Tesco Tea - before the company was called Tesco.
 The name comes from the initials of TE Stockwell, who was a partner in the firm of tea suppliers, and CO from Jack's surname.

 Jack Cohen opened the first Tesco store in Burnt Oak, Edgware, north London.
-The store sold dry goods and the first ever branded product, which, unsurprisingly, was Tesco Tea!
+The store sold great value dry goods and the first ever branded product, which, unsurprisingly, was Tesco Tea!

-Jack Cohen bought a plot of land at Angel Road, Edmonton, north London to build a new headquarters and warehouse.
-It was the first modern food warehouse in the country and introduced new ideas for stock control brought greater savings for customers.
+Jack Cohen brought a plot of land at Angel Road, Edmonton, north London to build a new headquarters and warehouse.
+It was the first modern food warehouse in the country.
+New ideas for stock control brought greater savings for customers.

 Tesco Stores (Holdings) was floated on the stock exchange with a share price of 25 pence.

 Jack Cohen decided to venture into self-service following a research visit to North America.
-The first of these new stores opened in St Albans, Hertfordshire in 1948 with a mixed reaction from customers at first.
-The picture shows colleagues delivering goods to the store.
+The first of these new stores opened in St Albans, Hertfordshire in 1948 with a mixed reaction from customer at first.

-The first supermarket was opened in Maldon, Essex.
-The store included a counter service selling cheese, butter and meats weighed by sales assistants.
+The first supermarket opened in Maldon, Essex.
+The new format store included a counter service selling cheese, butter and meats weighed by sales assistants.

-To help lower prices throughout the home we started selling household goods and clothing in our stores across the UK.
-In the same year, we acquired 212 branches of Irwin stores in the north of England.
+To help lower prices throughout the home we started selling household goods and clothing in our stores.
+We also acquired 212 branches of Irwin stores in the north of England.

-Green shield stamps were introduced.
-Stamps collected at the checkout could be exchanged for a range of goods from a catalogue.
+Green Shield stamps were introduced.
+Stamps collected at the checkout could be exchanged for a range of great value goods from a Green Shield catalogue.